 The WestRock specific components are informed by federating the design system out to all product lines and creating a feedback loop.
 But the design system was sort of siloed, to be honest.
 I don’t recommend this.
 It’s better to make things globally accessible and federate the design system with all of the various products we have going on.

-Things were new so we were trying to feel our way through as we started up.
 For documentation, we had our Material UI documentation which was a cloned Github repro that we modified.
 Storybook is what we use for the WestRock specific components and pattern code base.

 A collection of core components ready to be used in WestRock internal applications when building inside of Sketch synced with Storybook.

 These were loaded into Sketch Cloud giving the UX team and stakeholders access to all of the components to be used as a Library.
 It essentially included a small collection of common form elements.
 Most of these items would be considered what you would see in a Core component file.
 There's a lot of lessons learned on this project.
 I will add a section covering my reflection on this project since I've had four years of design system experience since creating this.